multilogin-marketing/multilogin-marketing/README.md

 | **Business 10000** | 10,000 | 10 GB/month | 15,000/month | RPM 100 | Unlimited | $573.75/mo *($6,885/yr)* | $900/mo |

+The Free plan has no monthly or annual option: it's free with no time limit, so there's no billing cycle to compare.

 **All Pro plans include:**
-- Cloud mobile and browser profiles
+- Cloud phones and browser profiles
 - Quick cloning and bulk operations
 - Premium proxy add-on and monthly bonus
 - Automation-friendly API access
-- only Pro 100 includes 2 team seats.
-Pro 10 and Pro 50 have no team seats.
+- Only Pro 100 includes 2 team seats; Pro 10 and Pro 50 have no team seats

 **All Business plans include:**
 - All Pro features unlocked
 - API access with custom rate limits